-If hard tap water leaves the skin tight, wipe over with a micellar water instead.
+If hard tap water leaves your skin feeling tight, wipe over with micellar water instead.

 5. Double cleanse as soon as you get home to remove pollution

-I always recommend a double cleanse as soon as you get home.
+I always recommend double cleansing as soon as you get home.

-Most of my clients are too knackered to cleanse properly at the end of the evening and just collapse into bed.
-However, pollution left settling on your skin will cause pigmentation and premature ageing, so the sooner that it is removed, the better.
+Most clients are too knackered to cleanse correctly at the end of the evening and just collapse into bed.
+However, pollution left settling on your skin will cause pigmentation and premature ageing, so the sooner it is removed, the better.

 - Nine Causes Of Adult Acne